Provisioning is the process of setting up your devices for the first time.

-Adding a device is as easy as running a Docker container.
-The Docker container launched onto each device is an agent container that is used to talk back to Deviceplane.
-For each device that you want to add, a device registration token must be used as part of the Docker command.
-Click on the "Add Device" button to grab the Docker command to start adding devices.
-By default, the registration token displayed is the "default" registration token.
+Adding a device is done by running the command from the "Add Device" page.
+For each device that you want to add, a device registration token must be used as part of the installation.
+By default, the registration token displayed in the "Add Device" page is the "default" registration token.

 Registration tokens are used to authenticate the registration of devices and are required anytime you're trying to add a new device.
 By default every new project will get a "default" registration token.
-This is the token that is used when adding a device through the "Add Device" button on the "Devices" page.
+This is the token initially selected when adding a device through the "Add Device" button on the "Devices" page.

 A registration token can have a "maximum device registrations" set.
 This is an optional positive integer that represents the total number of times a registration token can be used.
 Registration with this token will no longer be possible once the maximum is reached.
 The "default" registration token does not have a maximum set which means it can be used an unlimited number of times.
 The maximum of a registration token can be updated anytime.
 More information on this feature and its security implications can be found in the "Security" section below.